Emmotes/ic_spoilers/docs/cazrin.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **In the Library** (Guess)
-> Whenever a boss drops a Book, Cazrin collects $amount Books.
-The maximum number of Books she can collect during this adventure is tripled, but In Search of Knowledge's per Book damage boost to Sunny Disposition is reduced from 5% to $(amount___2)%. .
+> Whenever a boss drops a Book, Cazrin collects 3 Books.
+The maximum number of Books she can collect during this adventure is tripled, but In Search of Knowledge's per Book damage boost to Sunny Disposition is reduced from 5% to 1.65%. .
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>